flethy/flethy/packages/generator/src/use-cases/get-all-vimeos-in-which-the-user-appears.md

 One service in this category is Vimeo.
 To display all videos in which a user appears, the Vimeo API can be used.

-flethy provides a very simple way to send events to the Vimeo API.
-Just configure the node accordingly with the event information and the Access Token and the flethy engine takes care of the rest.
+flethy provides a very simple way to retrieve videos from the Vimeo API.
+Just configure the node accordingly and the Access Token and the flethy engine takes care of the rest.